Aggravating Factors in a Drug Charge Case in North Carolina

 If you’ve been charged with a drug crime, the defense attorneys at Randall & Stump, PLLC can help you navigate the criminal justice system and get a fair result.
 We work with people facing both state and federal drug crimes in the Charlotte, North Carolina area.
 We have the experience and knowledge you need to level the playing field.
 Call us at (980) 237-4579 or fill out our online contact form to schedule a free consultation to discuss your case today.

-Felony vs. Misdemeanor Drug Charges
+Felony vs. Misdemeanor Drug Charges in North Carolina

 The first factor that will determine your punishment is whether you are facing felony or misdemeanor charges.
 Strictly speaking, these are classifications of crimes, and not necessarily aggravating factors.
 However, the type of charges you face will determine which aggravating factors will be considered and the severity of the resulting penalty.